-Prescribe for Health is a free program from Cheshire’s Center for Population Health.
-It helps you find the community-based supports you need to be able to take charge of your own health.
+Prescribe for Health is a free program that helps you find the community-based supports you need to take charge of your own health.

-Prescribe for Health’s Population Health workers support Cheshire Medical Center patients, who are our neighbors too.
+Prescribe for Health’s Community Health workers support Cheshire Medical Center patients, who are our neighbors too.

 How can Prescribe for Health staff help me?